unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** Concentration, up to 10 minutes

-You banish a creature that you can see within range into a labyrinthine demiplane.
+You banish a creature that you can see within range into a VR labyrinthine demiplane.
 The target remains there for the duration or until it escapes the maze.

 The target can use its action to attempt to escape.
 When it does so, it makes a DC 20 Intelligence check.
 If it succeeds, it escapes, and the tek skill ends (a minotaur or goristro demon automatically succeeds).